UPPMAX/bianca_workshops/docs/beginner/intro.md

 ## Why use Bianca?

-Bianca is the HPC cluster
-to work on sensitive data
-that is free to use for researchers in Sweden.
+Bianca is the only HPC cluster for working on sensitive data that is free to use for all researchers in Sweden.

 ## Course overview